 - The U.S. Embassy and Consulates in Mexico list of private testing providers.
 This list is not comprehensive and the information within is subject to change at any time.

 - Some airlines and international airports in Mexico offer testing on-site as a last resort for travelers – please confirm directly with your carrier for more information on availability of this service.
 Even if such an option is available, it is recommended to obtain your test results before arriving at the airport.
-At some of the indicated airports, testing on-site is only available to international passengers utilizing specific carriers, and not to all U.S.-bound travelers.
+At some of the indicated airports, testing on-site is available only to international passengers using specific carriers.
 If you must test on-site at an airport where it is offered, you should arrive at least three hours earlier (or follow carrier recommendations) to allow time for results.
 Please note testing at the airport may result in missing your flight or onward connections due to delays or if you receive a positive test result.

 - Travelers visiting Mexico should contact their tour provider or hotel for more information on local testing options.

 - You will have to pay for your test.
 You should contact your medical/travel insurance to find out if they will reimburse you.

 - Consult with your chosen testing provider on test result delivery method and language.